DavidBM/useful-javascript/README.md

 <a name="functions-should-only-be-one-level-of-abstraction"></a>
 ### Functions should only be one level of abstraction
-When you have more than one level of abstraction your function is usually doing too much.
+When you have more than one level of abstraction your function is doing too much.
 Splitting up functions leads to reusability and easier testing.

 I really advice to step back and do some little refactors regularly for extracting logic from functions.
-I tried to modify a function of 200 lines and 13 indentation levels and I needed to expend 2 days first refactoring it (and no, is not fun).
+I tried to modify a function of 200 lines and 13 indentation levels and I needed to expend 2 days refactoring it before starting (and no, is not fun).

 **Bad:**
 ```javascript